Praphin/ivy-sdk/README.md

 $ pod install
 ```

-> You might need to use the `--repo-update` flag to ensure the specs repository is aware of the latest version of PusherChatkit.
+> You might need to use the `--repo-update` flag to ensure the specs repository is aware of the latest version of Plum-SDK.